Ride with a Ranger

 Check-In at 8:30am * Ride Leaves at 9am

-Join Bike Tri-Cities, together with Manhattan Project National Historical Park, the REACH Museum, and Wheelhouse Bike Shop for a family friendly interpretive bike ride along the Columbia River from Columbia Point Marina Park to the REACH Museum.
+Join Bike Tri-Cities, together with Manhattan Project National Historical Park, the REACH Museum, and REI for a family friendly interpretive bike ride along the Columbia River from Columbia Point Marina Park to the REACH Museum.

 Participants will join National Park Service Rangers and REACH Museum staff on an 8-mile round trip ride from Columbia Point Marina Park along the Sacajawea Heritage Trail.
 There will be two stops along the route for presentations on the way to the REACH Museum.
 At the REACH Museum, participants will have the opportunity to enjoy hands-on activities, walk the Energy Northwest Animal Trail, and explore indoor museum exhibits.